Arbyrd33/nasa-photo-of-the-day/README.md

       - data will need a state to represent whether it's hidden or not
       - props will work as props do and parents will pass data to children ;shrug; I don't have any data yet
       -
-- [ ] Now it's time to jump into the code!
+- [ x ] Now it's time to jump into the code!

 **File structure**

-- [ ] Take a look at your planned components.
+- [ x ... for now ] Take a look at your planned components.
 Create the folders and files you need for each component.
-- [ ] Leave most of them blank for now - you need to get your data from the API before you can really get these built.
+- [ ok! ] Leave most of them blank for now - you need to get your data from the API before you can really get these built.

 **Fetching the Data**